expo/expo/docs/pages/build-reference/android-builds.md

 ## Build Process

 Let's take a closer look at the steps for building Android projects with EAS Build.
-We first run some steps on your local machine to prepare the project, and then we actually build the project on a remote service.
+We'll first run some steps on your local machine to prepare the project, and then we'll actually build the project on a remote service.

 ### Local Steps